 Consistent with earlier findings, there is not much separation on the interest question between categories.
 All respondents tend to answer this question correctly.
 We find financial literacy is higher for individuals with college educations and advanced degrees (Level 5) compared to those with only a high school education or less (Level 1-3).
 However, individuals with basic vocational training (Level 4) do not show a consistent pattern of performance relative to other categories.
 In fact, the Level 4 group underperforms all other education groups in their responses to the risk diversification question.
-This category includes a very wide range of experiences and abilities, ranging from self-employed skilled tradespeople and designers, for example, to individuals who did not graduate from high school graduates falling into ISCED levels 1-3 may have much more advanced mathematical and economics education than a person who did not complete high school but gained a technical certificate at ISCED level 4.
+This category includes a very wide range of experiences and abilities, ranging from self-employed skilled tradespeople and designers, for example, to individuals who did not graduate from high school and received only very basic training for low-skill employment.
+Indeed, high school graduates falling into ISCED levels 1-3 may have much more advanced mathematical and economics education than a person who did not complete high school but gained a technical certificate at ISCED level 4.
 The size and diversity of this group may account for uneven results on the literacy questions.